RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/mid_april_check_in.md

 system designs that can be relied on by non-practitioners.

 Over the next few weeks I'm going to be working on this (hopefully final, for this phase) thread-gathering exercise.
-There are three subsystems that I haven't yet released in any exercise that will all have to be included in the next exercise: the visibility subsystem, the user management subsystem, and the admin site subsystem.
+There are four subsystems that I haven't yet released in any exercise that will all have to be included in the next exercise: the visibility subsystem, the user management subsystem, the archive subsystem, and the admin site subsystem.
 Once these are ready for release, I will be able to combine them with the blog subsystem from the last exercise to demonstrate a sustainable complete solution.
 And with _that_ done, I'll have a good perspective on what interfaces can be provided for other practitioners to contribute their own work.

 [^1]: The opportunity to freely make decisions about local appropriateness, and to observe (and have to live with)
       the results of those decisions, is a prerequisite for learning system design.
 Leaders who deny this opportunity